FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 listener functions for boolean parameters (different from other listeners, they must take the new value as an argument), displaying dinosaur data with a toggle at last works.

+### April 14th.
+- A new day downs upon us, and with it the need to completely rethink the expedition's structure.
+A study of the tradeoffs of vector and bitmap graphics has concluded that bitmap is more suitable from the perspective of having differently styled lines, since while vector graphics takes care of drawing lines, the exact parameters used to style each line would need to be stored alongside its vertexes.
+Unfortunately, two steps forward, one step back.
+Bitmap art requires disabling repainting the background, which prevents GUI panels from being properly rendered in the same window.
+Some experimentation and an example led to a pivot towards having two windows, one for the GUI panels and another as a canvas to solve this problem.
+- The issue of closing the entire app when one window is closed, while its technical underpinnings remain relatively opaque (which exit function is called), was solved from a helpful forum post.
+- However, much like the cold and unforgiving mountain face that Hannibal defiantly stared down and traversed, bitmap line drawing has many of its own pitfalls.
+Using a single circle to trace the cursor gives a choppy appearance with a low thickness, while placing an additional circle at the previous location and one in between the current and previous is insufficient.
+The cursor can move faster than the draw cycle, leaving gaps in lines.
+Calculating the slope between the old and new positions and using linear interpolation to place additional circles has reduced, but not entirely solved this problem for which there does not seem to be a good solution for low thickness lines.
+- Alas, an old fiend has returned from beyond the grave with text in the labels.
+Changing the text in the labels can lead to it overflowing, an obstacle that was largely overcome by preloading at long label into the label's ofParameter (but not displaying it) at program launch.